lucasteles/nu-authorize/README.md

 The main goal is to build a clear and straight forward validation pipeline (with a Clojure thread) You can see how it is in the `validate-transaction` function on the `logic.clj` file.

-The `validate-transaction` should receive the current state and the new transaction as arguments and apply each of the validation functions on it.
+The `validate-transaction` receives the current state and the new transaction as arguments and apply each of the validation functions on it.
 Without the need to explicitly check if the validation goes wrong.

 The ain of the validation is to add a representation of the error in an array inside a violations key in the state.
 So if the validations go well and we don't have any problem with the new transaction nothing is added to the violations array